+Recently, I was flipping through a magazine when I read a top beauty editor saying, “I never use eye cream because I haven’t found one that actually worked.”
 So it got me thinking.
-If a top editor, who is given skin care products on a daily basis from beauty brands, therefore has surely tried many of them, is saying this, then certainly consumers must be feeling this too?
+If a top editor, who is given a lot of skin care products on a daily basis from beauty brands from around the globe and has surely tried many of them is saying this, then certainly consumers must be feeling this too.

 For an example on the powerful effects of topical moisturization, I always refer back to a study done on stretch marks in pregnant women.
 It showed that women who applied lotion to their stomachs several times a day (with any kind of lotion, no specific magic ingredient) had fewer stretch marks than those who rarely moisturized.
 When the skin is hydrated topically, it keeps the skin’s structure intact to keep it supple so the wear and tear is less.
 This means moisturizing definitely works.
-So in the case of the eye area, since it is constantly moving from smiling, squinting and rubbing, an eye cream will prevent collagen and elasticity breakdown, resulting in the prevention of lines and wrinkles.
+So in the case of the eye area, since it is constantly moving from smiling, squinting and rubbing, an eye cream will definitely prevent collagen and elasticity breakdown, resulting in fewer premature lines and wrinkles.

-Also, it’s so important to keep the eye area protected from the sun by using sunglasses when outdoors and making sure sunscreen is used on the eye area during all daylight hours.
+Also, it’s so important to keep the eye area protected from the sun by using sunglasses when outdoors and making sure sunscreen is used near the eye area during all daylight hours.
 I like using Eyescreen SPF 30.

 Need expert advice from a licensed esthetician?
-Schedule My Skin Prescription to get personalized advice in person, over the phone or via Skype or Facetime.
+Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

-For more expert skin advice, check out Skin Source–the A-Z guide on all things skin.
-Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and join the discussion on our Facebook page.
-You’ll be your own skin care expert in no time!
+For more expert advice check out the blog.
+Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+You’ll be your own skin care expert in no time.
+Get the #ReneeRouleauGlow!